Deploying Lettuce

 Endpoints

-The following endpoints will take HTTP POST requests:
+The following endpoints will take HTTP GET requests:

 Request options